South Korea summons Chinese official after air zone intrusion

 The aircraft spent more than four hours flying near a submerged rock in the area controlled by Seoul but claimed by Beijing, the JCS said.

+Chinese Foreign Ministry spokesman Geng Shuang told reporters in Beijing he was unaware of the issue and referred questions to China’s Defence Ministry, which did not immediately respond to a request for comment.

-The ministry said it called in Du Nong Yi, a defense attaché at the Chinese embassy in Seoul, and “sternly” urged China to take steps to prevent the incident from recurring.
+South Korea’s Defence Ministry said it called in Du Nong Yi, a defense attaché at the Chinese embassy in Seoul, and “sternly” urged China to take steps to prevent the incident from recurring.

+“Our government expressed our regret and we’re taking this extremely seriously,” the ministry said in a statement.

 Chinese warplanes made a similar flight over the South Korean zone in February and April, the ministry said, while at least two similar instances were observed last year.